Ajang-Akoi-Arok/DevNexus_momo-transaction-analytics-week2/DevNexus-Momo-Analytics/README.md

 ## Project Overview

 Welcome to our project.
 The goal is to build a relational database that can store, query, and analyze MTN Mobile Money (MoMo) transaction data parsed from SMS XML payloads.
-Every time someone sends or receives money through MoMo, the system generates an SMS message containing all the details of that transaction — who sent it, how much, when, and what the balance looks like afterward.
+Every time someone sends or receives money through MoMo, the system generates an SMS message containing all the details of that transaction: who sent it, how much, when, and what the balance looks like afterward.
 Our job is to take that raw data and put it into a well-structured MySQL database that makes it easy to query, report on, and audit over time.

 We designed the schema from scratch by analyzing the XML data structure and mapping out what entities we needed, how they relate to each other, and what constraints would keep the data clean and trustworthy.
 The result is a five-table MySQL database with foreign key relationships, performance indexes, security constraints, and JSON representations of every entity for API use.